 Protect Your Family and Your Future

-If you are looking to minimize the emotional and financial strain that often accompanies divorce and other family conflicts, consider mediation or collaborative law that empowers individuals to resolve conflicts out of the court adversarial process.
+If you are looking to minimize the emotional and financial strain that often accompanies divorce and other family conflicts, consider mediation or collaborative divorce that empowers individuals to resolve conflicts out of the court adversarial process.
 Mediation and Collaborative Law each offer a consensual, non-adversarial approach that seeks to facilitate constructive communication and encourage creative problem-solving.

 At the Law Office of Rebecca M. Medina, a Professional Law Corporation we understand that family law matters are emotionally charged.
 We work with you to minimize the stress at this challenging time and to guide you through to a brighter future.
 As a mediator and a collaborative attorney, Ms. Medina can help guide you through the process, so you can make decisions that are solution-oriented and best for all.

 Ms. Medina represented me in a difficult divorce that ended recently.
 In the process, she came up with several creative solutions to difficult circumstances that arose.
 She was very responsive, and her main focus was to resolve disagreements as efficiently and expeditiously as possible, but without sacrificing my rights and legitimate demands.
 She was very firm with opposing counsel, without being confrontational.
 Ms. Medina was extremely pleasant to talk to and had a very calming demeanor.
 I felt that she truly cared about my predicament.
-I recommend her, without hesitation, to any honest person going through a difficult divorce.
+I recommend her, without hesitation, to any honest person going through a difficult divorce. -Divorce Client

-The collaborative law process is a court-free way of getting divorced.
+The collaborative divorce process is a court-free way of getting divorced.
 In a collaborative divorce (or separation), you do not need to appear before a judge.
 Instead, both spouses or domestic partners work together with a team of professionals – including attorneys, therapists, child-custody specialists, and financial experts – to settle all aspects of the divorce or separation by written agreement.